 Our strategy is to profitably grow our portfolio of exploration, development and production opportunities in Colombia.
 We are taking steps to grow cash flows from existing assets by developing reserves and growing reserves through enhanced oil recovery ("EOR") techniques.
-Starting in 2017, we have consolidated sufficient exploration opportunities to commence a three to five year continuous exploration program which we expect will be fully funded through the reinvestment of cash flows from operations and leverage of our financial strength.
+We have consolidated sufficient exploration opportunities to commence a three to five year continuous exploration program which we expect will be fully funded through the reinvestment of cash flows from operations and leverage of our financial strength.